| DTC Data Sheet | |

 FAQ

-No. B210D means a Dodge module saw system voltage too low at some point.
-A weak battery can cause it, but so can poor terminal contact, a bad ground strap, belt slip, alternator output issues, or high resistance in the main power feed.
-Prove the cause with a battery load/conductance test and voltage-drop testing during cranking.
+No. B210D means the module saw low system voltage.
+A weak battery can cause it, but so can loose terminals, corroded cables, a failing alternator, or high resistance at a main fuse link.
+Verify the cause with a battery test and voltage-drop checks during cranking and with loads on.